Summer Road Rage Reduction Check List

 - If your find yourself of the receiving end of road rage, take a deep breath and ask yourself if it’s worth ruining your day, or worse.
 Don’t let the other driver’s problem become your problem, you will likely regret it!

 Steve Kardian has spent more than thirty years as a career law enforcement officer.
 He is a certified New York State/FBI defensive tactics instructor and an expert on the criminal mind.
-Kardian is the author of The New Superpower for Women (on presale until August 8, 2017) and founder of Defend University, where he trains thousands of people each year on safety and self-defense, as well as strategies and tactics uniquely tailored to women’s safety.
+Kardian is the author of The New Superpower for Women and founder of Defend University, where he trains thousands of people each year on safety and self-defense, as well as strategies and tactics uniquely tailored to women’s safety.